firstmatecloud/guidelines-repo/GUIDELINES.md

   2. Installation: Explain how users can install or use your project locally on their computers.
 Include code snippets if necessary.
   3. Describe how to use your project, including code examples or screenshots.

+### Language
+- Everything commited in git should be in English.
+This includes all code, comments, documentation and more.

 ### Code
 - Don't log sensitive data on info level.
 Add a debug statement next to it.
 - Use descriptive naming of variables, functions and classes
 - Separate source code from testing code in different folders
-- All code and comments should be written in English.

-### Logging
-- Use a logging framework that logs in json format
-- Don't log overly sensitive information.
-If really needed, only use the debug level.
 - Error messages should clear and should provide enough context to understand the issue.
-- Log messages should be in English
+- Use a logging framework that logs in json format.